Season Summary: 1959

 Res.
 Bob Rawson Daryl Ward

 Williamstown’s victory meant that it had won 112 games, lost only 22 with one draw in the six seasons since 1954.
-Ray Smith won the first of three consecutive Andy Taylor Memorial club best and fairests, while Roy Cullinan’s 60 goals put him sixth on the Association list.
+Ray Smith, who played his 150th senior game during the year, won the first of three consecutive Andy Taylor Memorial Trophy Club best and fairests, while Roy Cullinan’s 60 goals put him sixth on the Association list.